jtmuller5/jtmuller5.github.io/content/posts/chrome-extensions/create-a-chrome-extension-with-react-typescript-tailwind-and-vite/index.md

 ## Communicate Between Components

-Use Chrome’s messaging API to enable communication between different parts of your extension.
+Use Chrome's messaging API to enable communication between different parts of your extension.

 ### 1. Sending a Message from Options